7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Sarangkot View Tower

-The village’s northeastern corner is Sarangkot’s highest point, reaching almost 1,600 meters above sea level, and as such, is bestowed with expansive views of Pokhara Valley at its fullest glory as well as the Annapurna Massif’s snowcapped summits, including the Fishtail Mountain, the world’s tallest unclimbable peak.
-The remarkable sights can either be enjoyed from a triangular flat area with an unfinished building, or from the higher Sarangkot View Tower, a semi-touristy complex with several restaurants and balconies.
-Additionally, the site is also considered as one of the world’s best spots for paragliding, and so, the tower’s surrounding space serves as a paraglider airport for thrill seekers.
+The remarkable sights can either be enjoyed from a triangular flat area with an unfinished building or from the higher Sarangkot View Tower, a semi-touristy complex with several restaurants and balconies.
+Additionally, the site is considered one of the world’s best spots for paragliding, and so, the tower’s surrounding space serves as a paraglider airport for thrill-seekers.

 photography by: Gerd Eichmann/ Wikimedia Commons